agakhanyantsartur/MovieLand/README.md

+# Click this link to see the project: https://movie-land-lake.vercel.app/

+# If you want to set up everything yourself, go on following these steps:)
-# Getting Started with Create React App
+# Getting Started with Creating React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).